burczu/currency-converter/README.md

 To convert the currency, on the home page:

-* select your currency (**unfortunately, for now you can only convert from EURO, which is the only allowed base currency accepted by the fixed.io API for the free subscription plan**)
+* select your currency (**unfortunately, for now you can only convert from EURO, which is the only allowed base currency accepted by the fixed.io API for free subscription plan**)
 * type the amount of money you want to convert
 * select the target currency
 * push enter or click "Convert"